 Targeted Muscles: The Hip Flexors

-For most runners, the hips are the weak link.
-Ignoring your hip flexor flexibility can set the stage for runners’ knee, Iliotibial band syndrome, lower back pain and other trouble.
-I’m particularly guilty of this.
-And I believe that tight hip flexors are the reason why I suffered from knee problems for so many years.
+For most runners, the hips are the weakest link.
+Ignoring them can set the stage for runner’s knee, Iliotibial Band Syndrome, lower back pain and other trouble.
+It’s happened to me.
+In fact, I believe that tight hip flexors are the reason I suffered from knee problems for so many years.

 5. The Hip Flexors Lunge Stretch

-- Begin in kneeling position and lunge forward with your right leg and keep the left knee hard-pressed to the floor.
+- Begin in a kneeling position and lunge forward with your right leg, keeping your left knee pressed to the floor.

-- Extend your hips forward until you feel a stretch down the front of left leg around the hip area.
+- Extend your hips forward until you feel a stretch down the front of your left leg around your hips.

 - Repeat on the opposite side.